valters-tomsons/OrbisDbTools/README.md

 ### Rebuilding database for extended storage apps

 **WARNING:** This is not a safe operation and can damage your drive.
-I hold no responsibility for any damaged drives on consoles resulting from instructions below.
+I hold no responsibility for any damaged drives or consoles resulting from instructions below.

 You can force PS4 to rebuild apps stored on extended storage manually by disconnecting your storage device **without** using the system menu.
 After re-plugging the drive, accept prompt to repair the storage device.
 After a few minutes, your titles should start appearing on the home menu.